Please see below for Frequently Asked Questions

 Stage 3: Lough Boora Café to St. Mary’s NS 8.8km approx

-Families with younger children can participate by doing a short route of 3km, starting at the Turraun Car Park along the Grand Canal Greenway and finishing at the school.
+starting at the Turraun Car Park along Grand Canal Greenway and finishing at the

 Who can take part?

 Everyone is welcome to take part!
-Past pupils, families of current and future pupils, groups of friends, members from wider community.
+Past pupils, families of current and future pupils,

 Children must be supervised by an adult.